-There are three types of health insurer in Ireland;
+There are three types of Registered Undertaking in Ireland

-2. Other schemes, mainly those schemes, the membership of which is restricted to employees of particular organisations that provide in-patient health insurance cover.
+- Registered Undertakings, the membership of which is restricted to employees of particular organisations, that provide in-patient health insurance cover.

-New entrants: The Authority would welcome new entrants to the private health insurance market in Ireland, as the arrival of a new entrant should increase the level of competition.
+The Authority welcomes new entrants to the private health insurance market in Ireland.
 The Authority provides information to potential new entrants on: